accellera-official/systemc/docs/DEVELOPMENT.md

       git checkout -b <company>-<feature-xyz> master

 Then code up the new contribution.
-Please try to facilitate code review by other ASI members by logically grouping your changes into one commit per addressed issue.
+Please try to facilitate code review by other Accellera members by logically grouping your changes into one commit per addressed issue.
 For the commit messages, please consider to follow these suggestions: